Complete Home Electrical Protection System Wiring Diagram

 Short Circuits: In the event of a short circuit (direct contact between live and neutral or ground wires), the RCBO will quickly disconnect the circuit to prevent potential hazards like sparks and fires.

-Electrical Fires: By providing both residual current and overcurrent protection, RCBOs help prevent electrical faults that could lead to overheating, sparking, and potential electrical fires.
+Electrical Fires: By providing both residual current and overcurrent protection, RCBOs help to prevent electrical faults that could lead to overheating, sparking, and potential electrical fires.

 Protection Against Electric Shocks: RCBO can reduce the risk of electric shock by disconnecting the power supply when a residual current is detected, indicating the possibility of current leakage through a person.